On this page:

 As indicated in a student’s Notice of Financial Support, tuition and health fee grant awards are applied toward tuition costs and required Harvard University Student Health Program fees (the Student Health Fee and the Student Health Insurance Plan).

 Tuition is charged to the student account in July for the fall term and in December for the spring term.
 All students are automatically enrolled in the Harvard University Student Health Program and charges are applied to the student account.
-Tuition grants are applied to the student account in equal installments at the start of each term, unless otherwise indicated in the Notice of Financial Support (incoming students) or the GSAS Student Aid Portal (continuing students).
+Tuition grants are applied to the student account in equal installments at the start of each term unless otherwise indicated in the Notice of Financial Support (incoming students) or the GSAS Student Aid Portal (continuing students).

-- Harvard tuition and health fee grants cannot be disbursed unless the student has formally accepted the award and completed all required forms in the GSAS Admissions Portal (incoming students) or the GSAS Student Aid Portal (continuing students).
+- Harvard tuition and health fee grants cannot be disbursed unless the student has formally accepted the award and completed all required forms in the GSAS Applicant Portal (incoming students) or the GSAS Student Aid Portal (continuing students).